achinivar/todo_tracker/README.md

 ## Database

-The application uses SQLite database (`chores.db`) which is automatically created on first run.
+The application uses SQLite database (`tasks.db`) which is automatically created on first run.
 Completed tasks are automatically deleted from the database after 1 month.